Yandex Cloud

 • spark.submit.deployMode=cluster: Driver deploy mode.

 Make sure to run jobs in cluster mode to set up your virtual environment properly.
-For more information about the driver deploy mode, see Resource allocation.
+For more information, see Resource allocation.

 Enter an environment alias of your choice after the # character.
-The alias will be used as the name of the subdirectory the archive will be unpacked to.
+The alias will serve as the name of the subdirectory the archive will be unpacked to.

 • spark.yarn.appMasterEnv.PYSPARK_PYTHON=./<alias>/bin/python: Overrides the run Python interpreter command for the YARN Application Master process.